martapignatelli/real-function-optimization/README.md

 Adaptive methods:

-4. ADAM Method (it combines momentum the benefits of momentum and the adaptiveness of _RMSProp method_)
+4. ADAM Method (it combines the benefits of momentum and the adaptiveness of _RMSProp method_)

 Second order methods: